takeshape/penny/README.md

 3. Under **Authentication**, set the Header to `X-App-Id` and the Token to your App ID. **Save** your service.

+4. Connect Vourcherify to your Shopify store in the Shopify admin and your purchases will be applied to your customer accounts, and will be available via the `getMyLoyaltyCard` query.

 ### Klaviyo

 The following section describes how to connect Klaviyo to your Deluxe Sample Project pattern in TakeShape.
 To learn how